Disclaimer: I don't own anything related to Hocus Pocus or The Blair Witch Project.

 This is the true story of Hocus Pocus...

-When Elizabeth Taylor was ten years old she moved to Salem Village with her widowed mother, who was with child, to live with her uncle the Reverend Parris after her father went down with his ship near Cape Cod.
+When Elizabeth Taylor was ten years old she moved to Salem Village with her widowed mother, who was heavy with child, to live with her uncle the Reverend Parris after her father went down with his ship near Cape Cod.
 George Taylor had been a good, kind man and he had been overjoyed to discover he would be a father once again.
-They had lived on the sea front of Salem Town, a busy port that was full of trade from England and far away Europe.
+They had lived in a large house on the sea front of Salem Town, a busy port that thrived from the trade coming in from England and far away Europe.
 It was on a return voyage from such places that Elizabeth's father lost his life in a sudden sea storm, leaving behind his grieving wife Rebecca and their daughter with no means to support themselves financially.
 George had left the business to his brother in England, but Uncle William had no intentions of coming to the New World to take it over nor provide any support to his newly widowed sister-in-law.

-Not long after this, Elizabeth's cousins were instructed by the Reverend Parris to teach her how to be a respectable Puritan child, since the religion was followed more closely in Salem Village then it had been in Salem Town.
-Elizabeth found it hard to conform to such strict rules, especially when her Uncle would yell at her for the slightest deviation from his rules, but for the sake of her mother she tried to follow them in public to spare her uncle any embarrassment.
-Not that it would have made much difference, since it seamed that he was fighting the Village council over the ownership of the Vicarage.
+Not long after this, Elizabeth's cousins were instructed to show her how to be a respectable Puritan child, since the religion was followed more closely in Salem Village then it had been in Salem Town.
+Elizabeth found it hard to conform to such strict rules, especially when her Uncle would yell at her for the slightest deviation from his rules, but for the sake of her mother she tried to follow them in public to spare her Uncle any kind of embarrassment.
+Not that it would have made much difference she later learned, since it seamed that he was fighting with the Village council over the ownership of the Vicarage.

-He explained to her mother one evening that when he came to the village, the previous council had given him the deeds to the Vicarage which stated the building was his and did not belong to the church of Salem.
+He explained to her mother one evening that when he came to the village, the previous council had given him the deeds to the Vicarage which stated the building was his and did not belong to the church of Salem Village.
 The current council claimed that the old council had no right to give him the deeds and demanded that he return them, since the building belonged to the village in general and not to the Reverend who lived in it.
-It was a bitter argument that had lasted for many months, with each side stubbornly refusing to back down till the other yielded.
+It was a bitter argument that had lasted for many months, with each side stubbornly refusing to back down until the other yielded.
 The village itself had been split down the middle, with those who supported her Uncle living in the West and those who opposed him residing in the East.
 It made going to church a very intense experience, since both sides were forced to sit together for hours while he Uncle preached and tempers were barely held under control.

-A few months after their arrival, Elizabeth's little sister Ruth came into the world on a cold winter morning.
-The birth had been difficult but both mother and babe were strong and healthy, and Elizabeth actually began to smile again as she tended to the tiny girl bound in her swaddling bands.
+Three months after their arrival, Elizabeth's little sister Ruth came into the world on a cold winter morning.
+The birth had been long and difficult but both mother and babe were strong and healthy, and Elizabeth actually began to smile again as she tended to the tiny girl bound in her swaddling bands.
 Ruth grew stronger every day, growing into a loveable toddler who was doted upon by her elder sister.
-Her cousins also loved her dearly, playing with her and singing songs to her while the slave Tituba did the household work.
+Her cousins also loved her dearly, playing with her and singing songs to her while Tituba did the household work.

 Then one day, Ruth disappeared.